Evidence Collection Best Practices for SOC 2: What Actually Goes Wrong (And How to Fix It)

 Configure your security tools to export evidence automatically.
 Most modern platforms offer APIs or scheduled export features that can push logs, configurations, and reports to your evidence repository.
 Common integration points include identity providers, cloud infrastructure platforms, ticketing systems, and endpoint management tools.

-Use Compliance Platforms
+Use Compliance Platforms (Or Build Your Own ITSM)

 Purpose-built compliance platforms automate evidence collection by connecting directly to your infrastructure and pulling relevant data on predefined schedules.
 These platforms often map evidence to specific controls, track collection status, and alert you when evidence is missing or stale.
-The investment in such a platform often pays for itself in reduced audit preparation time.

 Schedule Regular Collection Cycles